Henry Lim Bon Liong

-Henry Lim Bon Liong (林育慶) is the chief executive officer of Sterling Paper Group of Companies, S.P.
+Henry Lim Bon Liong (林育慶; 1951 or 1952 – August 2, 2024) was a Filipino businessman who was the chief executive officer of Sterling Paper Group of Companies, S.P.
 Properties, Inc., SL Agritech Corporation and was a member of the governing council of the Philippine Council for Agriculture, Forestry, and Natural Resources Research and Development (PCARRD) from 2005 to 2007.
-He studied at St. Jude Catholic School.

 Early life

-Born to Maria Co Chiao Ti Lim and Lim Seh Leng, he belongs to one of the migrant Chinese families in the Philippines.
-They lived in a one-room apartment without a toilet and they cannot speak any Tagalog.
-Through his father's determination, they were given Filipino citizenship.
+Born to Maria Co Chiao Ti Lim and Lim Seh Leng, Henry grew up in a Chinese Filipino family in the Philippines.
+When he was young, they lived in a one-room apartment without a toilet and his parents mostly spoke Hokkien.
+Through his father's determination, they attained Filipino citizenship.
+Henry studied at St. Jude Catholic School.
 His father founded Sterling Bookbinding with Sterling Family Photo Album as its main product.
 This bookbinding business flourished into Sterling Paper Products Enterprises in 1961, with school and office supplies aside from photo albums as products.
 In 1976, Lim Seh Leng died and Henry as the eldest, took over the business.

-As an entrepreneur
+As a businessman

 Through Henry's management, the business expanded.
 More products were introduced and retail outlets were established.